mycoalchen/Left-Hand-Free/README.md

 # Left-Hand-Free

-I originally made this when I wanted to use an Apple Magic keyboard with my Windows PC, but I've since found it helpful for its pure convenience.
-It lets me use media functions without taking my eyes off the screen to look at the F-keys, and most of these shortcuts can easily be done with just the right hand.
+This script lets you use media functions without taking your eyes off the screen to look at the F-keys.
+Most of these shortcuts can easily be done with just the right hand.

 ## Shortcuts: